This answer is also available in: हिन्दी

-“In this is love, not that we loved God, but that He loved us and sent His Son to be the propitiation for our sins” (1 John 4:10).
-This verse is describing Jesus Christ’s sacrifice as the atonement for our sins against God.
-The other verses that contain the word propitiation are Romans 3:25; Hebrews 2:17 and 1 John 2:2.
+“In this is love, not that we loved God, but that He loved us and sent His Son (Jesus) to be the propitiation for our sins” (1 John 4:10).
+This verse describes Jesus’ sacrifice as the atonement for our sins that we have committed.
+Thus, let us first consider some background in understanding this phrase.

-Propitiation is translated from the Greek word hilaskomai, which is often used to translate the Hebrew word kippur (atonement).
-Propitiation means “the removal of wrath by the offering of a gift” (International Standard Bible Encyclopedia, 1986, “Propitiation”).
-And it also conveys sin being covered and remitted (Vine’s Complete Expository Dictionary of Old and New Testament Words, 1985, “Propitiation”).
+Propitiation has also been defined by many biblical scholars.
+One definition is, “the removal of wrath by the offering of a gift” (International Standard Bible Encyclopedia, 1986, “Propitiation”).
+It also conveys sin being covered and remitted (Vine’s Complete Expository Dictionary of Old and New Testament Words, 1985, “Propitiation”).
 The New Bible Dictionary sums it up this way: “‘Propitiation’ is a reminder that God is implacably opposed to everything that is evil, that his opposition may properly be described as ‘wrath,’ and that this wrath is put away only by the atoning work of Christ” (1982, “Propitiation).

 In His service,